nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - **[Persuade] I'm good enough to get you through your audition.** or **[Persuade] What other choice do you have?** (EASY 75%)
     - [Join Lyn by dancing very close and face to face.]
     - [Join Lyn by dancing close beside her.]
-    - [Join Lyn by dancing very close and face to face.]
+    - [Join Lyn by dancing close beside her.] -> again -> otherwise hard (charisma)
 - Talk to Zax -> don't pay for infos
     - You work for Davik?
     - Davik posts bounties in a government office?
 Is that even legal?
     - Tell me about the bounties.
-    - There's two government contracts.
-One's an assassin named Selven, the other is Bendak Starkiller.
-He's a famous death-match duelist.
-Between them they've killed hundreds of people.
     - How do I collect the credits for these contracts?
+    - I want more details on the bounties you're offering.
     - Tell me about this girl Dia.
     - Tell me about Bendak Starkiller.
     - Tell me about the merchant Largo.
     - Tell me about the assassin Selven.
+        - Did they ever found out...
     - Tell me about Matrik.
+        - Didn't the ...
+    - Something else...
     - I need some information.
     - I'm not going to pay just to ask you some questions.
 - Talk to the other clients
 - Leave the Cantina
 - Go to the Hidden Bek base
+    - I need Gadon's help...
+    - May be I could be an ally...
 - Talk to Gadon Thek
     - You have problems with the Sith?
     - I need information on those Republic escape pods that crashed in the Undercity.